iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

 And there's so much out there that no one has time for boring.
 Boring is a waste of time.

-What you want is something that gives you the happy ending you want - just not in the way that you think it's going to happen.
+What you want is something that gives you the happy ending you want - just not in the way that _you think you know_ it's going to happen.

 But how long can you keep that going for?